UkoeHB/bevy_replicon_attributes/README.md

 #### Client reconnects

 By default all client attributes will be cleared when a client disconnects.
-If you want to preserve attributes, add this plugin to your server app:
+If you want to preserve attributes, add [`AttributesRepairPlugin`](bevy_replicon_attributes::AttributesRepairPlugin) to your server app:

 ```rust
 app.add_plugins(AttributesRepairPlugin);